54% of buyers say that free returns or exchanges are the second biggest influence on whether they buy from a brand or not.

 Some industries and businesses are more susceptible to high return rates.

-For example, an apparel company may have to deal with higher return rates because customers cannot physically try on the clothes before buying than a garden tools company.
+According to Prime AI size finder, some luxury apparel, swimwear and bra retailers see return rates as high as 50%.
+The companies may have to deal with higher return rates because customers cannot physically try on the clothes before buying than a garden tools company.

 Understanding your category product return rates will help you gauge how your business stacks up against competitors.

 As a guide, here are the average rates of return for different product categories according to a study by Shippo:

 Statistics on Ecommerce Return Rates by Category

 While your business may fall above or below these averages, they represent a clear benchmark in understanding where your business stands.

 Every ecommerce store will encounter customers who want to return items.
 It’s part of doing business.